Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/The Verge - The Verge/I love the earnest Google reviews of vaccination sites.md

 ---
-title: I love the earnest Google reviews of vaccination sites
+title: 'I love the earnest Google reviews of vaccination sites'
 categories:
     - 新媒体
     - The Verge - The Verge